 Cornerstone has gone all-in on skills as the new currency.
 Much of the focus on learning for the past year has been Cornerstone’s move into the content market with Content Anytime.
 At Convergence, we began to see the evolution take shape with a serious focus on developing people.
-The announcement of Career Center, was to me, the most important advancement in the platform.
-Using machine learning to drive continuous learning, engagement and career development were exceptional.
+The announcement of the Career Center, was to me, the most important advancement in the platform.
+Using machine learning to drive continuous learning, engagement and career development was exceptional.
 It is interesting that this feature is available through the performance module and my expectation is that this will replace the development plan feature.

 Career Center is exciting yet the focus on the expansion of the Cornerstone application is really on the overall ability to identify skill/talent gaps and remediate those gaps.
-The Recruiting module focuses on identification of skills in potential candidates, learning expands the ability to deliver learning/training, microlearning and knowledge to develop specific skills, Content Anytime provides content to fill corporate skill development gaps, all in order to develop the potential of the Individual.
+The Recruiting module focuses on the identification of skills in potential candidates, learning expands the ability to deliver learning/training, microlearning, and knowledge to develop specific skills, Content Anytime provides the content to fill corporate skill development gaps, all in order to develop the potential of the Individual.